treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 One trick that I've used and I've seen others use: **make a game of inviting people you don't really know well to dinner**.
 If you're nervous about being with lots of new people, **find a couple familiar people and ask each to invite just 1 person**.
-If you'd like to do dinner in a very small group, post on Twitter and say: "I'm looking for a small dinner group and I'm looking for exactly 1 or 2 or 3 (your choice) other people to do dinner with.
+If you'd like to do dinner in a very small group, post on one of the more active social networks and say: "I'm looking for a small dinner group and I'm looking for exactly 1 or 2 or 3 (your choice) other people to do dinner with.
 Any takers?".

+**Note for 2024**: unfortunately due to the fracturing of Twitter's previous user base into other social networks, posting on social media to ask if folks have plans doesn't work as well as it used to.
+Sadly I don't have a great solution for this in 2024...
+I'll likely mostly be on Mastodon this year, but I know the activity there will be much more minimal than Twitter's activity used to be.

 Sometimes people make a reservation at a restaurant and hope they can find people to join them.
 I'm not that gutsy and I usually prefer to gather people until I have a headcount and then call a nearby restaurant to ask if a reservation is needed.